Wadjemup Bidi Project

-The Rottnest Island Authority has submitted an application to receive a Premier’s Award for the Wadjemup Bidi Project, under the ‘Managing the Environment’ category.
-Formal notification of whether the RIA's application is shortlisted will not be received until June 2016.
-If shortlisted, the RIA would need to conduct a 30 minute presentation about the Wadjemup Bidi Project to a Panel of Judges in July and winners would not be notified until November.
-Volunteer Groups associated with the Trail project and the Rottnest Island Chamber of Commerce are in favour of our application and have submitted letters supporting the Trail project and the RIA’s nomination for this prestigious award.
+In 2016, Rottnest Island Authority submitted an application to receive a Premier’s Award for the Wadjemup Bidi Project, under the ‘Managing the Environment’ category.
+The Wadjemup Bidi Project was a finalist in the category but not the overall winner, to see the full results click here.
+The Volunteer Groups associated with the Trail project and the Rottnest Island Chamber of Commerce were in favour of our application and have submitted letters supporting the Trail project and the RIA’s nomination for this prestigious award.

 These letters can be viewed below:

 - Combined Letters of Support